justapieop/cakedj/README.md

 - If the deployment fails, manually deploy again.
 If it continues to fail, contact me through my Discord: `JustAPie#9511`

+- Go to `Resources` tab and turn on the `worker` process.
+Do not turn the `web` process on because Heroku will disable it after the bot runs for a while

 **Note:**
 - I do not recommend you use Heroku or any services like that because they do not support IP rotation to avoid being rate-limited by Youtube and other audio sources